top of page

 WOYK1350_NoBands.jpg

-York Professional Baseball, LLC becomes just the sixth ownership group in 82 years of the station’s existence.
-With the move to then-Santander Stadium (now PeoplesBank Park), it marks the first time that the studios are located in downtown York since 1987, and the ballpark becomes just the third different location to house those studios.
-From 1932-1987, the only two studio locations were on the second floor at 13 South Beaver Street, and the third floor at 2 West Market Street.
+York Professional Baseball, LLC became just the sixth ownership group in 82 years of the station’s existence in 2014.
+With the move to then-Santander Stadium (now WellSpan Park), it marked the first time that the studios were located in downtown York since 1987, and the ballpark becomes just the third different location to house those studios.
+From 1932-1987, the only two studio locations were on the second floor at 13 South Beaver Street and the third floor at 2 West Market Street.

 From its early days carrying NBC programming on WORK 1000 to its current status as York’s only local sports station, the history of SportsRadio 1350 WOYK is a long and storied one, rich with tradition, and portrays the fascinating history of the radio industry as a whole, right here in our backyard.